SirPlease/ZoneMod/README.md

 	 * Godframes have been Removed.
  * Hunter
 	 * Claw damage decreased to 5.
-	 * Survivors can now shove Hunters that are Walking/Jumping.
-	 * Survivors can now reliably shove Hunters that have another Survivor capped.
+	 * Hunters can only be shoved when they have a Survivor capped.
  * Charger
 	 * Punch damage decreased to 6.
  * Spitter